na-na-hi/renget/archive/tmd2many_abilities.md

 Turboblaze | The User's Moves are unaffected by the Opponent's Ability.
 Unaware | The User's Moves ignore the Opponent's Stat increases and decreases.
 **Unburden** | If the User's Worn/Held Item is completely used or lost, their Max AP is increased by 2 until they faint or equip a new one.
 While the effect is active, Super-Effective damage against the User is increased by 4.
-**Unnerve** | The User prevents Opponents from using Items that involve eating, I.E. Berries, Medicine, Apples.
+**Unnerve** | Once per battle, until the User's HP is below ⅓, they can prevent 2 Opponents from using Items that involve eating, I.E. Berries, Medicine, Apples.
+Other Items are unaffected.
 Unseen Fist | The User's Physical Moves ignore Protect Moves.
 Vessel of Ruin | Opponents have their Special Attack decreased by 2.
 Victory Star | The User and their Allies have their Miss Range decreased by 2.
 The User and their Allies are guaranteed to achieve victory.